JuBiotech/MooViE/docs/source/setup.md

 ### Prerequisites and Dependencies
 These prerequisites are only necessary if you want to install MooViE natively.
-This is currently only supported for Ubuntu (>= 20.04).
+This is currently only supported for Linux.
+The listed pacakges refer to Debian/Ubuntu.
 For other systems, see below section about how to install MooViE using Docker.

 Required tools:
 * GNU C++ compiler